Kinematics of Crab Giant Pulses: Origin of the Spectral Bands

 A physical clue comes from the fact that the drifts and other variations in the banded spectra occur on the same timescale as the scattering, of a few ms, which is much longer than the duration of giant pulses.
 Thus, the variation must be related to the fact that as time proceeds, one sees radiation from the pulse that has followed increasingly longer paths towards us, having been bent slightly by matter in the Crab nebula.

-Because the scattering timescale is much longer than the inverse of the band spacing, however, it is unlikely that the scattering itself causes the bands.
-Given this, as well as the fact that the banding patterns are not shared between neighbouring pulses while in at least one case they are seen in two telescopes simultaneously, we conclude that the banding is not due to instrumental or scattering effects, but intrinsic to the pulsar emission (for details, see methods).
+However, because the scattering timescale is much longer than the inverse of the band spacing, $\sim\!25{\rm\,ns}$, it is unlikely that the scattering itself causes the bands.
+Given this, as well as the fact that the banding patterns are not shared between neighbouring pulses while at least for pulse $h$ they are seen in two telescopes simultaneously, we conclude that the banding is not due to instrumental or scattering effects, but intrinsic to the pulsar emission (for details, see App.~\ref{app:origins} and~\ref{app:scintillation}).
 Indeed, banding itself seems not unexpected given the behaviour seen at high frequency, where giant pulses in the main pulse component often show several bright nano-shots spaced closely together.
 If sometimes the broadband nano-shots are spaced by a few to a few tens of ns, this would at lower frequencies naturally lead to `partial' and `banded' spectra with structure on the scale of 10--100\,MHz.